kwabenasapong/openpldoc/manual/source/installation.rst

 in the Launcher if you are using the Unity desktop, or if you are using an older version of Ubuntu, or the Classic Desktop go to :menuselection:`Applications` and select the Software Center from the bottom of the menu.
-You will need to be the administrator of the system to isntall OpenLP and will be asked for the administrator password several times through this process.
+You will need to be the administrator of the system to install OpenLP and will be asked for the administrator password several times through this process.

 We will first need to add the OpenLP Personal Package Archive (PPA) to your